 Allocations of Income, Gain, Loss and Deduction.
 A partnership agreement (or, in the case of a limited liability company treated as a partnership for U.S. federal income tax purposes, the limited liability company agreement) will generally determine the allocation of partnership income and loss among partners.
 Generally, Section 704(b) of the Code and the Treasury regulations thereunder require that partnership allocations respect the economic arrangement of the partners.
 If an allocation of partnership income or loss does not comply with the requirements of Section 704(b) of the Code and the Treasury regulations thereunder, the item subject to the allocation will be reallocated in accordance with the partners' interests in the partnership.
 This reallocation will be determined by taking into account all of the facts and circumstances relating to the economic arrangement of the partners with respect to such item.
-Our operating company's allocations of taxable income and loss are intended to comply with the requirements of Section 704(b) of the Code and the Treasury regulations thereunder.
+Our operating company's allocations of taxable income and loss are intended to comply with the requirements of Section 704(b) of the Code and the Code and the Treasury regulations of taxable income and loss are intended to comply with the requirements of Section 704(b) of the Code and the Code and the Treasury regulations thereunder.